GPTStonks/gptstonks.github.io/docs/blog/posts/llm-speed-comparison.md

 The authors acknowledge some limitations, such as the lack of speedups for actual multiplications due to the absence of hardware support for mixed-precision operands and the exclusion of activation quantization in the current results.
 Despite these limitations, the paper encourages further research in this area and aims to contribute to making large language models more accessible.

+/// success | Pros
+- Hugging Face offers a vast repository of pre-trained models, catering to diverse requirements.
+- Benefits from a robust community with frequent updates.
+///

+/// danger | Cons
+- Some models may have higher resource requirements.
+///

 /// example | How to use it in GPTStonks Chat CE
 Add the following to your env variables (by default in `.env.template`):
 ```bash title=".env.template"